|

 Brass Hardware

-I’ve never been a huge fan of brass.
+I’ve never been a huge fan of bright, shiny brass—the polished gold kind.
 It’s often used to add a sense of luxury, but when it’s paired with pink, white, and grey, I actually think it can cheapen the look rather than elevate it.

 Instead, I tend to favour finishes like antique brass, bronze, or warm brushed nickel.
 They feel more refined and timeless, and they work beautifully with a range of colours: